Only this pageAll pages

 Make MCP Server

-Make MCP server allows external AI systems, such as AI agents, to discover your scenarios and perform tasks for you using those scenarios.
+Make MCP server allows external AI systems, such as AI agents, to run your scenarios and manage the contents of your Make account.
 Model Context Protocol (MCP) is a communication standard between AI systems and external systems.
-It enables these systems to easily and safely interact by defining endpoints and providing authentication.
+It enables them to easily and safely interact by defining endpoints and providing authentication.

 Benefits

-• Creates bidirectional communication between AI and scenarios
+• Creates bidirectional communication between AI and Make

 How does Make MCP server work?

-You can help your AI system understand what data to receive and send when it uses scenarios as tools by configuring scenario inputs and outputs:
+If you're using scenarios as tools, you can help AI understand what data to receive and send by configuring scenario inputs and outputs:

 • Inputs: parameters your AI fills with data when the scenario runs